 Upon entering the room we were greeted with a welcome note and an assortment of delectable chocolates and cookies.
 What a sweet arrival!

-The large bedroom featured a king size bed with a comfy pillow-top mattress and duvet, an oversized chair and ottoman, and another flat panel TV.
+The large bedroom featured a king-sized bed with a comfy pillow-top mattress and duvet, an oversized chair and ottoman, and another flat-panel TV.
 Both rooms accessed the balcony seating, which included four chairs and two tables.

 Having stayed at JW Marriott hotels and resorts around the world, we knew that Starr Pass would deliver the exceptional service and quality for which the brand is known, but Starr Pass also included some surprises, adding their own unique flavor to the visit.

 The gorgeous, expansive lobby has comfortable nooks for small groups, larger ones, and couples to share moments from the day or for those seeking a little solitude for reading or catching up on email.